lepture/terminal/README.rst

 Terminal
 ================================

-A terminal environment tools for python.
+A better terminal tools for python.

 Color
 -------